Are you concerned about your income taking a hit? Here’s what to do next.

 Collect final payment and file for unemployment

 If you’ve lost your job, ask your employer about your last paycheck and how you will receive it.
 Then look into your eligibility for full—or partial—unemployment benefits.
-The U.S. government’s passage of the CARES Act in 2020 has made it easier and faster to file for unemployment.

 What to do within 30 days of income loss